-As was mentioned before 50% is a buffer for a company to cover the risks.
-Under the risks I mean conditions when a time of development will exceed our initial expectation.
-And the company will have to cover the difference between the initial and final cost on its own.
+As was mentioned before, 50% is a buffer for a company to cover the risks.
+Under the risks, I mean conditions when a development time will exceed our initial expectations.
+And the company will have to cover the difference between the initial and final costs on its own.

 Factors affecting the price

 We slightly moved to the factors that determine the price of the project.
-As you could notice, time is a vital element in the development, but let’s dive deeper and learn what factors affect the development time.
+As you can notice, time is a vital element in development, but let’s dive deeper and learn what factors affect development time.

-Product development time depends on the scope of the project.
+The product development time depends on the scope of the project.
 While the scope is determined by functional and non-functional requirements.
-When you consider creating a project, you create a list of functional requirements for the project.
+When you consider creating a project, you create a list of functional requirements.
 Functional requirements are those that form the behaviour of the product.
 It can be “displaying the image, data manipulation, calculations”.
-This is a generic set of software characteristics that can be the same for many projects.
-Such versatility means less development time and respectively, lower price.
+This generic set of software characteristics can be the same for many projects.
+Such versatility means less development time and, respectively, lower prices.

 Non-functional requirements are implicit expectations from the project.
 They describe how the system should behave.
 These are expected features and not specifically documented requirements.
-In software development, non-functional requirements include the availability of the server, security, performance of the software, usability.
+In software development, non-functional requirements include the server’s availability, security, the performance of the software, and usability.
 Development time will greatly depend on the complexity of quality attributes (non-functional requirements), so the development cost.

-When we start building commercial products like CRM, often clients require software to be available 24/7.
+When we start building commercial products like CRM, clients often require software to be available 24/7.
 This means that server works without interruptions.
-We understand such requirements, after all, no one wants to lose the customers, when a server is off.
-But in reality, the team spends around a month (160h*$27=$4 374) to reach server availability of 99%, which is near 8.76 hrs downtime a year.
-As the Availability Percentage goes up it sometimes becomes cost prohibitive.
+We understand such requirements, after all, no one wants to lose customers when a server is off.
+But in reality, the team spends around a month (160h*$27=$4 374) to reach server availability of 99%, which is nearly 8.76 hrs downtime a year.
+As the Availability Percentage goes up, it sometimes becomes cost prohibitive.
 Since non-functional requirements need more time, the cost of such a product will also be higher.

 The bottom line

 Web application cost estimation is not a one-day job and requires your active participation to make the estimates more accurate.
-In order to estimate the project company has to involve business analysts, product owners, and developers.
+To estimate the project company has to involve business analysts, product owners, and developers.
 Together, they can tell you how much it costs to build a web app.